Congressional District # 08

 A plume of groundwater contaminated with VOCs extends from the Rasmussen site.
 Drinking the contaminated water could lead to human health risks.

-Soil sampling by the state had revealed polychlorinated biphenyl (PCB) and VOCs contamination near a drum pile on the eastern side of the site.
-Human health risks could have occurred due to accidental ingestion of or direct contact with the contaminated soil.
+Results of soil sampling conducted by the Michigan Department of Environmental Quality (MDEQ) had revealed polychlorinated biphenyl (PCB) and VOCs contamination near a drum pile on the eastern side of the site.
+Human health risks could have occurred due to ingestion of or direct contact with the contaminated soil.

 EPA issued a Record of Decision (ROD) that identified the site cleanup plan on March 28, 1991.
-The remedy constructed at the Rasmussen's Dump site included a solid waste landfill cap and a groundwater pump-and-treat system.
+The remedy constructed at the Rasmussen site included a solid waste landfill cap and a groundwater pump-and-treat system.

-Operation and Maintenance (O&M) activities are proceeding.
+Operation and Maintenance (O&M) activities are ongoing.
 Data from the early O&M monitoring indicated that revisions were required to capture and treat the groundwater plume as required by the ROD.

 EPA issued the first five-year review (FYR) report for the Rasmussen site on August 28, 2000.
 The remedy was found to be protective of the public health and the environment.
 Since start up, several adjustments have been made to the ozone/oxygen system to continue the removal of contamination.
 In October 2003, chemical monitoring had indicated satisfactory progress toward remedial goals.